Open-MRV/tutorials/docs/qgis.md

 The following plugins offer access to reference imagery.
 Each plugin works with QGIS Version 3.1.10.
 However, users of this tutorial should follow the instructions from the plugin creators to ensure proper installation.

 Users should consider the options below and decide a source of reference data that matches the time period and geographic extent of your study region.
 Here, the process is demonstrated for Colombia and for the year 2018.

-This year was chosen because it overlaps the reference data and is sure to be in the middle of data used for analysis.
+**Important Note:** We suggest users starting first with QuickMap Services, as it does not require an external account and is the most straightforward to install.
+Use of Planet and Google Earth Engine provides more flexible reference data, however the plugins are experimental and require accounts with both Earth Engine and Planet.
+If users cannot install any plugins, we suggest they switch to [Module 1.2.2 Training Data Collection Using Google Earth Engine](Tenneson_TrainingData_GEE.md).

 #### 3.3.1 QuickMap Services
  \